Recycling versus loss in the marine nitrogen cycle: controls, feedbacks, and the impact of expanding low oxygen regions

 About RECLESS

-RECLESS studies oxygen depleted areas in the ocean, which play a major role in the Earth’s climate by influencing the uptake and release of greenhouse gases.
+RECLESS studies oxygen depleted areas in the ocean, which play a major role in regulating the marine nitrogen cycle, impacting Earth’s climate.
 However, gaps in our understanding of the underlying microbial dynamics prohibit robust predictions of how this will evolve in the future ocean.

 RECLESS uses a novel multidisciplinary approach combining oceanographic, biogeochemical, microbiological, and modelling studies to create the first comprehensive global microbial ecosystem model for oxygen depleted marine systems.